wlongdong/wlongdong.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student in [IRMV Lab](http://irmv.sjtu.edu.cn/) at Shanghai Jiao Tong University advised by Prof. [Hesheng Wang](http://irmv.sjtu.edu.cn/wanghesheng).
+I'm doing something very important right now.
+Previously, I completed my Master’s degrees from Shanghai Jiao Tong University at [IRMV Lab](http://irmv.sjtu.edu.cn/), where I was advised by Prof. [Hesheng Wang](http://irmv.sjtu.edu.cn/wanghesheng).
+Also, I worked as an intern at [DJI](https://www.dji.com) in 2022.

-My research interests lie in **SLAM(both visual and LiDAR-based)**, **semi-supervised 3D detection** and **crowd-souring mapping** for autonomous vehicles and mobile robots.
-I am very passionate about both research and engineering and willing to collaborate with others.

-As a robot enthusiast, from 2016 to the far future, I will always be committed to the research of localization and perception.
+My research currently focuses on **crowd-soured mapping** and **map-based localization** for autonomous vehicles.
+In addition to this, I maintain a strong passion for any topic related to robotic perception, such as semi-supervised detection.

+If you have any interesting ideas or cooperation intentions, please feel free to contact me at qiaozhijian@foxmail.com :)

 Education
 ======
+* Ph.D, 2022-?
+(Maybe when I completely solved that problem)

 * M.S.
 Control Engineering, Shanghai Jiao Tong University, 2019 - 2022
   * Department of Automation, School of Electronics, Information and Electrical Engineering